-In the event a permit or certification imposes restrictions or conditions which materially change the character of the proposed subdivision or development, the applicant shall amend his application to reflect such changes with due notice to all parties and thereafter if requested by any party or upon
+In the event a permit or certification imposes restrictions or conditions which materially change the character of the proposed subdivision or development, the applicant shall amend his application to reflect such changes with due notice to all parties and thereafter if requested by any party or upon motion of the Board or commission, if found necessary and proper to do so, a re-hearing shall be held on criteria under the Act insofar as such changes are relevant to the criteria.

-- motion of the Board or commission, if found necessary and proper to do so, a re-hearing shall be held on criteria under the act insofar as such changes are relevant to the criteria. - a rebuttable presumption that the application is not detrimental to the public health and welfare with respect to the criteria specified in these rules; provided, however, that any party may challenge such presumption.
+- 6. Permits and certifications filed under this rule shall create a rebuttable presumption that the application is not detrimental to the public health and welfare with respect to the criteria specified in these rules; provided, however, that any party may challenge such presumption.
 If a party challenges the presumption, it shall state the reasons therefor and offer evidence at a hearing to support its challenge.
-In such event and if a party has challenged the permit or certification, after proper evidence rebutting the presumption has been presented, the permit or certification shall serve as evidence of compliance only and the applicant shall provide such further evidence as the Board or District Commission finds necessary for it to make the affirmative findings on the relevant criteria subject to the rights of a party to cross-examine or to offer evidence relevant to the criteria. - (D) In order to avoid unnecessary or unreasonable costs in preparation of detailed specifications for projects that are complex by reason of size, multiplicity of uses, potential impact under the criteria of the act or the period of time contemplated for completion, an applicant, upon notice and approval of a District Commission or the Board and upon filing an application or an appeal to the Board, may elect to offer evidence in support of or have the project reviewed under any of the criteria under the act in such sequence as the applicant finds most expedient and practicable.
-However, such procedure shall not be permitted by the Board or a District Commission if it works a substantial hardship or inequity upon other parties to the proceedings or will unduly delay final action on the application or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
+In such event and after proper evidence rebutting the presumption has been presented, as determined by the Board or District Commission, the applicant shall have the burden of proof under the relevant criteria and the permit or certification shall serve as evidence of compliance only.
+(Amended, effective July 15, 1974.) - (D) In order to avoid unnecessary or unreasonable costs in preparation of detailed specifications for projects that are complex by reason of size, multiplicity of uses, potential impact under the criteria of the Act or the period of time contemplated for completion, an applicant, upon notice and approval of a District Commission or the Board and upon filing an application or an appeal to the Board, may elect to offer evidence in support of or have the project reviewed under any of the criteria under the Act in such sequence as the applicant finds most expedient and practica-However, such procedure shall not be permitted by the Board or a District Commission if it works a substantial hardship or inequity upon other parties to the proceedings or will unduly delay final action on the application or make comprehensive review of an application under applicable criteria impractical or unduly difficult.
 If the applicant intends to do so, he shall notify the Board or District Commission and all parties entitled to receive notice of his intention, including proper notice by publication, and to the best of his knowledge the sequence and timing under which he intends to offer evidence or submit the project for review under specified criteria.